Biomedical-MR/resomapper/docs/first_steps.md

 > pip install resomapper
 ```

 Then wait for the installation of all the required packages and you will be ready to go!
-You can check if everything is correct by running the command of the resomapper CLI (see {ref}`cli_run`)
+You can check if everything is correct by running the command of the resomapper CLI (see {ref}`cli_run`).

 ### Updates